Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Basic configuration
 ===================

-We are shipping the ``graylog-ctl`` tool with the virtual machine appliances to get you started with a customised setup as quickly as possible.
+We ship the ``graylog-ctl`` tool with the virtual machine appliances to get you started with a customized setup as quickly as possible.
 Run these (optional) commands to configure the most basic settings of Graylog in the appliance::

   sudo graylog-ctl set-email-config <smtp server> [--port=<smtp port> --user=<username> --password=<password>]